 QuantiFERON® (ELISA) - Sampling

-Transport the sample to TMH Laboratory Central Specimens Receiving (CSR), room D2-109.
-Samples should be received M-Fr by 3:00 PM.
+Transport the samples at ambient temperature to TMH Laboratory Central Specimens Receiving (CSR), room D2-109.
+Samples should be received M-Fr by 1:00 PM.
 Final pick-up for the day will occur at 4pm.
 Anything that has not been checked in and placed in our bucket to be picked up at that time will be rejected.
 Incubate the sample at your site at 37°C±1°C for 16-24 hours.
 Mark the sample as incubated on the request form including the incubation start and stop times.
-After incubation, transport to TMH Laboratory Central Specimens Receiving.
+After incubation, transport to HMH Laboratory Central Specimens Receiving at ambient temperature.

-Blood should not be obtained from PICC or central lines, but should be drawn with a non-heparinized phlebotomy instrument (needle, syringe or butterfly).
+Direct venipuncture is recommended.
+Drawing from a line can be done but may result in anomalous results.
+A non-heparinized phlebotomy instrument (needle, syringe or butterfly) should be used.
 If a butterfly is used, we recommend using a purge tube before filling the QuantiFERON®-TB Gold In-Tube tubes to ensure proper fill volume.
 High-altitude tubes should be used at altitudes above 3,350 feet.
 Tubes should be stored between 17°C to 25°C (63°F to 77°F) at the time of blood filling.

 Blood should be drawn after midnight to ensure processing within 16 hours of blood draw.
 All samples for the day are processed at the same time, after the 4:00 PM pick-up.(http://media.gnowee.net/qft-video/C1-1.mp4).